-This lets you see traffic, routing, performance, and device metrics in total, by device, by region, by customer, by application, or any combination of dimensions and filters that you need to zoom in and find underlying issues.
+This lets you see traffic, routing, performance, and device metrics in total, by device, region, customer, application, or any combination of dimensions and filters that you need to zoom in and find underlying issues.

-Marc Andreessen of Netscape fame once said that “software is eating the world.”
-But when it comes to network troubleshooting, software has made things a lot easier.
+Marc Andreessen of Netscape fame once said that, “software is eating the world.”
+But software has made things a lot easier when it comes to network troubleshooting.
 It has taken over from the manual tools run from a terminal or network device.

-There are software tools that ping not just to one device but multiple devices at the same time for availability and path.
+There are software tools that ping not just to one device but multiple devices simultaneously for availability and path.
 Many are flow and packet data stores with software agents sending network data.
 All this is done and put on a nice dashboard for you.
 Network troubleshooting is still hard, but software makes it easier.

-However, in this era of cloud-native and multi-cloud infrastructure, some software makes it easier than others.
+However, in this cloud-native and multi-cloud infrastructure era, some software makes it easier than others.
 For that, you need to move beyond traditional monitoring software because it’s not enough anymore.
 You need to move to observability software.

 With software tools like products from Kentik, you can use the devices to send data to observe the state of your network instead of pulling it from the network.